Adroiti/docs-for-code-review-tools/checkstyle-DefaultComesLast.md

 ```

-To configure the check for skipIfLastAndSharedWithCase:
+To configure the check to allow `default` along with case if they are not last:

 ```xml